hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU3 - JavaScript Files & Variables.md

 ---

 **Regarding Answer Q3.3 (Cloning vs. New JS):**
-The answer states: "New workflow JS files should be created by cloning an existing one (typically the most similar workflow) and then customizing: API endpoint paths, Table column definitions, Status enum values, Specific functionality unique to the workflow."
+The answer states: "New workflow JS files should be created by cloning an existing one (typically the most similar workflow) and then customizing: API endpoint paths (Layer 3: Routers), Table column definitions, Status enum values (Layer 1: Models & ENUMs), Specific functionality unique to the workflow."

 - **Follow-up Question 3.3.1:** When cloning an existing JS file (e.g., `domain-curation-tab.js` to create `page-curation-tab.js`), beyond the listed items, what other specific, commonly recurring sections or DOM ID references _must_ typically be updated to reflect the new workflow's naming conventions (as defined in Section 2 of the `CONVENTIONS_AND_PATTERNS_GUIDE.md`)?
 For instance:
   - References to panel IDs (e.g., `domainCurationPanel` -> `pageCurationPanel`).